 Fraud and Abuse Investigations

-Our healthcare lawyers counsel and represent physicians and healthcare business owners in connection with a variety of fraud and abuse investigations and related matters.
-To healthcare lawyers, “fraud and abuse,” in the context of healthcare delivery, generally speaking, alludes to a variety of circumstances that might implicate Federal and/or state law or regulations that prohibit certain types of health care services or items provided more for improper remuneration or financial incentives rather than to promote good healthcare.
+Our health law firm represents medical practices, physicians and healthcare business owners in connection with a variety of fraud and abuse investigations and related matters.
+“Fraud and abuse,” in the context of healthcare delivery, generally alludes to a variety of circumstances that might implicate federal and/or state law or regulations that prohibit certain types of health care services or items provided more for improper remuneration or financial incentives rather than to promote good healthcare.

-Our healthcare law firm represents and defends healthcare providers with regard to investigations and civil law enforcement actions concerning, for example:
+Our health law firm represents and defends medical practices, physicians and other healthcare providers with regard to investigations and civil law enforcement actions concerning, for example:

 - Medicare Audits and Fraud Investigations